350d/70Mai_A800S_Firmware/README.md

 # Install

-Put firmware file and your autorun scripts (if any) on SD card.
+Put firmware file, FORCEUPD.txt and your autorun scripts (if any) on SD card.
 Power up your device.
 Wait till reboot.